Ritesh-056/Ritesh-056/README.md

-- 👋 Hi, I’m @Ritesh-056
+- 👋 Hi, I’m @Ritesh-056.
-- 👀 I’m interested in Reading and Coding
+- 👀 I’m interested in Reading and Coding.
-- 🌱 I’m currently learning Mobile App Development and Competitive Programming.
+- 🌱 I’m currently learning Mobile App Development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : -
                       You can go through email:  baralriteshrtz@gmail.com